 This month, we are putting a spotlight on the breakfast program at Central Community School in Port Coquitlam, BC.
 Central Community School has been a part of the Breakfast Club of Canada family since 2015.
-The program started off small – serving 12 students out of a school population of 300+.
-Over the years, the program has grown, serving an average of 20 to 25 students each morning.
+The program started off small – serving an average of 20 to 25 students out of a school population of 300+.

 Last year, the principal and breakfast coordinator made a conscious decision to increase engagement with the breakfast program and reach more students.
 There were a number of factors that contributed to the success of this initiative.

 - Instead of serving breakfast out of the kitchen, breakfast is now served in the gym.
 This new location provides a larger, welcoming environment and enough space for students, parents and staff to congregate, have a bite to eat and connect in the morning before school starts.

 - The site coordinator often communicates with other breakfast coordinators that run bustling programs in the district.
 They discuss best practices and use one another as sounding boards for new ideas.